 The Importance of Role-Play with Story-Telling

 We’ve seen how stories for kids have scientific reasoning.
 Before you rush out to start telling stories to all the children you know what else is important?

 Story-telling is, by its very nature, highly variable.
 If stories can be so powerful it stands to reason that this power can be harnessed to greater or lesser potential, and to greater or lesser good.

 If we use stories for learning, such as through the Avery Hill Education Programmes for Primary, we want to harness more than the absolute basics.
 Yes, we can teach a second language easily to young children in this way, but are there ways to increase its potency?
 This is where role-playing comes in.

 Role-play is the physical enactment of a story.
 Through role-play comes an interactive dialogue where the child is immersed in the imaginative world.
 The question and answer process of role-playing increases the benefit of the story itself.
 It checks comprehension and cements concepts.

 Learning Through Stories and Role-Play Games

 It’s our scientific understanding of the power of story-telling and role-play that is behind the development of Avery Hill Education Programmes for Primary.
 We wanted to develop something much more holistic than a basic language programme.
 We wanted to develop a programme which supports and develops the wider needs of the young child, gives them the building blocks of success, and taps in to the resources they have for their own development.

-You can discover our programmes for primary by enrolling your child in one of our courses.
+You can discover our programmes for early years and primary by enrolling your child in one of our online courses.
 To discuss your requirements and organise a free assessment, please see here.